 All you need to do with the prepay smart card is load it up with some money, tell the bus driver your destination, and swipe it on the electric card reader.

-To buy your Metrocard go to one of the many Metrocard agents, such as libraries, the Bus Interchange, and Northlands Shopping Centre.
-Remember to bring valid ID so they can issue you a card.
-You then top up your balance either online by creating an account on the Metrocard website, face-to-face at the Bus Interchange or at another Metro agent, or through the bus driver as you board the bus.
+To buy your Metrocard, order online or go to one of the many Metrocard agents, such as the Bus Interchange (corner Lichfield St and Colombo St) or any library.
+Remember to bring valid ID and/or go in with an already completed application form from the Metro website so they can issue you a card.
+You then top up your balance either online by creating an account on the Metro website or face-to-face at the Bus Interchange or another Metro agent.

 Bus Services in Christchurch

 The Christchurch bus network is the most extensive and essentially the only cheap and useful public transport network in Christchurch.
 If you are travelling to and from the region’s suburbs and attractions, then there will be a bus service to get you there.